 - 45. The allegations set forth in the foregoing paragraphs 1 through 44 are hereby realleged and incorporated herein by reference. - 46.
-Upon information and belief, in violation of 35 U.S.C. § 271, Defendant has directly and continues to directly, literally or under the doctrine of equivalents, or has indirectly infringed and continues to indirectly infringe, one or more claims of the '470 Patent by making, using, offering for sale, selling, or importing devices or systems, in this judicial district and elsewhere in the United States (directly or through intermediaries), that perform the steps of receiving control instructions from at least one external information mediator, using the control instructions to generate an exposure list that specifies three or more of the following items: i) what information content is to be displayed; iii) at which of a plurality of locations the information content is to be displayed; and iv) how long the information content is to be displayed for each location at which content is to be displayed, displaying images at one or more of the locations in accordance with the exposure list, and permitting the exposure list to be dynamically updated as claimed in at least claim 25 of the '470 Patent, without the authority of Plaintiff T-Rex Property AB.
+Upon information and belief, in violation of 35 U.S.C. § 271(a), Defendant has directly infringed and continues to directly infringe, literally or under the doctrine of equivalents, one or more claims of the '470 Patent by making, using, offering for sale, selling, or importing devices or systems, in this judicial district and elsewhere in the United States (directly or through intermediaries), that perform the steps of receiving control instructions from at least one external information mediator, using the control instructions to generate an exposure list that specifies three or more of the following items: i) what information content is to be displayed; ii) at which of a plurality of locations the information content is to be displayed; and iv) how long the information content is to be displayed for each location at which content is to be displayed, displaying images at one or more of the locations in accordance with the exposure list, and permitting the exposure list to be dynamically updated as claimed in at least claim 25 of the '470 Patent, without the authority of Plaintiff T-Rex Property AB.

-- Upon information and belief, in violation of 35 U.S.C. § 271, Defendant has 47. directly infringed and continues to directly infringe, literally or under the doctrine of equivalents, or has indirectly infringed and continues to indirectly infringe, one or more claims of the '470 Patent by making, using, offering for sale, selling, or importing devices or systems, in this judicial district and elsewhere in the United States (directly or through intermediaries), that comprise a computerized control center that has a plurality of communication interfaces for receiving control instructions from at least one external information mediator, the computerized control center includes a means for generating and dynamically updating an exposure list from the control instructions, the exposure list specifying three or more of the following items: i) what information content is to be displayed; ii) at which of the plurality of locations the information content is to be displayed; iii) when the information content is to be displayed for each location at which content is to be displayed; and iv) how long the information content is to be displayed for each location at which content is to be displayed, a computerized device situated at each one of the plurality of locations and electronically coupled to the computerized control center, and a means for displaying images in accordance with the exposure list associated with each one of the computerized devices as claimed in at least claim 26 of the '470 Patent, without the authority of Plaintiff T-Rex Property AB. - 48.
-More specifically, the infringing devices and systems include Defendant's digital network that uses Ooh!
-Media software. - 49.
-Upon information and belief, Defendant has directly infringed and continues to directly infringe one or more claims of the '470 Patent, including at least claims 25 and 26, by operating its digital network in Illinois and elsewhere in the United States. - 50.
-Upon information and belief, Defendant has indirectly infringed and continues to indirectly infringe one or more claims of the '470 Patent, including at least claims 25 and 26, by marketing, promoting, soliciting, offering to sell, and selling its digital network that uses Ooh!
+- 47. Upon information and belief, in violation of 35 U.S.C. § 271(a), Defendant has directly infringed and continues to directly infringe, literally or under the doctrine of equivalents, one or more claims of the '470 Patent by making, using, offering for sale, selling, or importing devices or systems, in this judicial district and elsewhere in the United States (directly or through intermediaries), that comprise a computerized control center that has a plurality of communication interfaces for receiving control instructions from at least one external information mediator, the computerized control center includes a means for generating and dynamically updating an exposure list from the control instructions, the exposure list specifying three or more of the following items: i) what information content is to be displayed; ii) at which of the plurality of locations the information content is to be displayed; iii) when the information content is to be displayed for each location at which content is to be displayed; and iv) how long the information content is to be displayed for each location at which content is to be displayed, a computerized device situated at each one of the plurality of locations and electronically coupled to the computerized control center, and a means for displaying images in accordance with the exposure list associated with each one of the computerized devices as claimed in at least claim 26 of the '470 Patent, without the authority of Plaintiff T-Rex Property AB. - 48.
+More specifically, the infringing devices and systems include Defendant's digital health media advertising network. - 49.
+Upon information and belief, Defendant has directly infringed and continues to directly infringe one or more claims of the '470 Patent, including at least claims 25 and 26, by operating its digital health media advertising network in Illinois and elsewhere in the United States. - 50.
+Defendant has had knowledge of the '470 Patent since at least the date that this Complaint was served.